 Incandescent lightbulbs are on the way out.
-Here’s how to shop for more-efficient replacements.
+Here’s how to shop for more efficient replacements.

 DenBaars said LEDs have improved in other ways, too.
 Some now come with features that shift the color and brightness of a bulb throughout the day or at preset times.
 There are also “filament” LED bulbs, where the diodes are arranged to look like the filaments in an incandescent bulb.

-“You almost think it’s an incandescent,” said DenBaars.
+“You almost think it’s an incandescent,” DenBaars said.

 Sign up for the latest news about climate change, energy and the environment, delivered every Thursday

 Nonetheless, there are pitfalls to watch out for even with LEDs.
-DenBaars says that installing efficient bulbs can sometimes lead to complacency, in which people are less attentive to turning off lights that aren’t in use.
+DenBaars said that installing efficient bulbs can sometimes lead to complacency, in which people are less attentive to turning off lights that aren’t in use.
 “The other problem is that people put in more lights,” he said.
 In either case, it can eat into the savings that LEDs offer.

 Narendran highlights a lesser-known issue: overheating.
 When LEDs aren’t ventilated properly, he explained, the buildup of heat can cause their life span to fall far short of the 10 to 15 years often advertised.
 “The heat has no place to go, and that will affect the lightbulb longevity,” he said.
 Particularly heat-prone situations to look out for include fixtures with multiple bulbs, as well as LEDs that are installed with a closed covering.

-But Narendran says moving to LEDs makes nearly universal sense, and switching from incandescent lights can pay back in lower electricity costs in a matter of months.
+But Narendran said moving to LEDs makes nearly universal sense, and switching from incandescent lights can pay back in lower electricity costs in a matter of months.

 “The market transformation is already a done deal,” he said.
 “There is definitely no reason why people should not go to LEDs.”